-3.17 Following testing, the tank should be thoroughly washed down with fresh water and dried, and any defective area repaired in accordance with the recommendations of the International Paint Technical Service representative.
+3.15 Following testing, the tank should be thoroughly dried and any defective area repaired in accordance with the recommendations of the International Paint Technical Service Representative on site.
 These recommendations will be based upon those outlined in Section 6.